mikerockett/pipeline/README.md

 ## Contributing

-Contributions are welcome – if you have something to add to this package, or have found a bug, feel free to submit a merge request for review.
+Contributions are welcome – if you have something to add to this package, or have found a bug, feel free to submit a pull request for review.